Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

   model_akida.forward(data)
   print(model_akida.statistics)

-An example of power and fps performances is given in the `AkidaNet/ImageNet tutorial <../examples/general/plot_1_akidanet_imagenet.html#hardware-mapping-and-performance>`__.
+An example of power and FPS performances is given in the `AkidaNet/ImageNet tutorial <../examples/general/plot_1_akidanet_imagenet.html#hardware-mapping-and-performance>`__.

 Using Akida Edge learning
 -------------------------

-Deep-learning SNN models are genuine CNN models converted to Akida SNN models.

-As a consequence, deep-learning professionals do not need to learn any new framework to start using
-Akida: they can simply craft their models in TensorFlow/Keras and convert them to Akida SNN models using the `CNN2SNN <cnn2snn.html>`__ seamless conversion tool.
+Deep-learning professionals do not need to learn any new framework to start using Akida: they can simply craft their models in TensorFlow/Keras and convert them to Akida SNN models using the `CNN2SNN <cnn2snn.html>`__ seamless conversion tool.

 Unlike genuine CNN, deep-learning SNN cannot be trained online using back-propagation: for deep models where online learning is required, it is therefore recommended to import the weights of early